Search Results for

 Important

-in this demo to keep it simple.
+Do NOT store a sensitive PrivateKey inside your project source.
+We're only storing the PrivateKey in this demo to keep it simple.
 In production, you will want to use a secure Algorand wallet to sign your transactions.
 This SDK currently supports KMD and WalletConnect connections.
-Please see the Editor Wallet Connection
+Please see the Editor Wallet Connection sample to see examples on how to connect your wallets in the editor.

-Add the following, AccountObject.cs
+Add the following, AccountObject.cs, to your project:

 using System;